 \subsection{Matching and Supervise}

 The structure of EAN-MapNet is divided into a primary part and an auxiliary part, both of which are separately matched and supervised, with the matching and supervision methods inspired by MapTR\cite{liao2022maptr}.
-Assuming the loss of the primary part is denoted as $L_{center}$ and the loss of the auxiliary part is denoted as $L_{non-center}$, the overall loss is given by Equation\eqref{pythagorean6}.

-Referring to \cite{liao2023maptrv2}, we propose EAN-MapNet++, which is based on EAN-MapNet with segmentation-based loss $L_{seg.}$ and depth estimation loss $L_{depth}$.
-The loss values of EAN-MapNet++ are shown Equation\eqref{pythagorean8}.

-For BEV feature, $L_{seg.}$ loss reinforces the feature representation of map elements regions, while $L_{depth}$ strengthens the representation of depth information.
+Assuming the loss of the primary part is denoted as $L_{center}$ and the loss of the auxiliary part is denoted as $L_{non-center}$.
+Referring to MapTRv2\cite{liao2023maptrv2}, We enhance the supervision of EAN-MapNet by incorporating segmentation-based loss $L_{seg.}$ and depth estimation loss $L_{depth}$.
+Consequently, the loss function of EAN-MapNet is shown Equation\eqref{pythagorean8}.
+For BEV feature, $L_{seg.}$ loss enhances the feature representation of map elements regions, while $L_{depth}$ bolsters the representation of depth information.